isomerpages/moe-kranjipri/_for-parents/Service Providers.md

 <h4>3.
 School Dental Clinic</h4>
 <p>Parents may contact the clinic at 8798 5043 for appointment and enquiry.
-If the clinic is closed and students who require urgent dental treatment may contact the buddy clinics at one of hte following buddy clinics for assistance.</p>
+If the clinic is closed and students who require urgent dental treatment may contact the buddy clinics at one of the following buddy clinics for assistance.
+Kranji Primary School Dental Clinic is closed till Jul/Aug 2026.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Yew Tee Primary School, Tel: 9115 9835</p>
 </li>
 <li>
-<p>⁠Zhenghua Primary School, Tel: 9116 1070</p>
+<p>⁠Zhenghua Primary School, Tel: 9114 2186</p>
 </li>
 <li>
 <p>Mobile Dental Clinic, Tel: 9270 7789</p>